Alimir/wp-ulike/readme.txt

 * Fixed: Stability fixes across the 5.0 release.

 == Upgrade Notice ==

+= 5.1.1 =
+Open **WP ULike → Statistics** after updating to explore the redesigned dashboard.
+Your existing votes and settings are untouched — this update is all about a clearer, friendlier way to understand engagement.

 = 5.0.6 =
 Safe update — your votes, settings, and data stay as they are. **WP ULike Pro below 2.1.4?** The old post schema box moves to **Tools → Schema Generator** in Pro 2.1.4+.
 Update Pro when you can; nothing breaks on the front end.